questions and answers to help you get started with aromatherapy and essential oils

 Essential oils are pure plant extracts with an aroma that is at least 70 times more concentrated than the herb or plant from which it is extracted.
 Not all plants contain essential oils, and only a small number of these are of therapeutic quality.
 They are not fragrances of perfumed oils that are constructed in a laboratory and are naturally free from harmful chemicals.

-Synthetic or adulterated counterparts do not have the same therapeutic qualities as a pure essential oil.
-Twenty8 uses only 100% natural, 6-star certified pure organic essential oils in our single oils, synergy blends, and chemical-free skincare products.
-We do not use nature identical or diluted oils, and the high degree of purity of our products means that you can use less of it while still achieving the desired results.
+Twenty8 uses only 100% natural, 6-star certified pure organic essential oils in our single oils, Synergy® blends, and chemical-free skincare products.
+The high degree of purity of our products means that you can use less of it while still achieving the desired results.

 The chemical constituents that make up an essential oil are bioactive creating fast, dynamic results.
 For instance, lavender‘s constituents can induce a good sense of calm.
 Rosemary can create more of a ‘pep up’ reaction.
 All essential oils are antiseptic and antibacterial to some degree and can aid the body’s curative and restorative mechanisms when under stress or when illness invades.
 There is also a growing body of peer-reviewed studies supporting the benefits of essentials oils.